Heath Chaffee 1978 - 2020 - Obituary

 Heath moved to Easthampton in 1984 where he attended local schools, graduating from Easthampton High School in 1996.
 After graduation he worked as a cook in many area restaurants,

-Heath is survived by his mother and stepfather Ginny and John Deiling of Easthampton, and hiss father and stepmother Dennis and Kathy Chaffee of Orange MA.
+Heath is survived by his mother and stepfather Ginny and John Deiling of Easthampton, and his father and stepmother Dennis and Kathy Chaffee of Orange, MA.
 He also leaves behind many Aunts, Uncles and cousins.

 Services are private and at the convenience of the family